upmc-enterprises/elasticsearch-operator/README.md

 ## Kubernetes

-The operator was built and tested on a 1.5.X Kubernetes cluster and is the only version supported.
+The operator was built and tested on a 1.5.X Kubernetes cluster and is the only version supported currently.
 This is because it is utilizing [`StatefulSets`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) which are not available in previous versions of Kubernetes.

 ## Cloud

 The operator was also _currently_ designed to leverage [Amazon AWS S3](https://aws.amazon.com/s3/) for snapshots / restores to the  elastic cluster.
-The goal of this prooject is to extend to support additional clouds and scenarios to make it fully featured.
+The goal of this project is to extend to support additional clouds and scenarios to make it fully featured.

 # Usage

-The operator is built using the controllers + third party resource model.
+The operator is built using the controller + third party resource model.
 Once the controller is deployed to your cluster, it will automatically create the ThirdPartyResource.
 Next create a Kubernetes object type `elasticsearchCluster` to deploy the elastic cluster based upon the TPR.

 ## ThirdPartyResource